Norah Demierre: Career

 She began competing as a senior in 2023.
 She was chosen to compete at the European Championships, where she finished in 26th place in the all-around qualifications, the best result for a Swiss gymnast there since 1982, when Grazia Verzasconi placed 25th.
-She also competed at the World Challenge Cup stage in Portimão, Portugal where she qualified for the clubs final.
+She also competed at the World Challenge Cup stage in Portimão, Portugal, where she qualified for the clubs final.
 At the Swiss National Championships, she won the all-around and all four apparatus finals.
 Afterward, she said, "I am very happy and satisfied with my achievements.
 I trained hard for it, and it paid off."
 She was selected to compete at the 2023 World Championships in Valencia, Spain, where she finished in 43rd place in the all-around qualifications.

 In March 2024, Demierre competed at her first Grand Prix event in Marbella, Spain, where she placed 13th in the all-around.
 In April, she competed at her first World Cup event in Baku, and she placed 29th in the all-around after making mistakes in her ball and hoop exercises before having stronger ribbon and clubs routines.

 She was selected to compete at the European Championships, held in May in Budapest.
 However, she injured her foot in training shortly before the competition and had to take six weeks off, and she withdrew.
 She was replaced by Nayenne Pollini Ashenaffi.

 In 2025, she competed at the Grand Prix stage in Thiais, France, where she placed 16th in the all-around.
 Later in the year, she competed at the Swiss National Championships, held 31 May and 1 June.
 She finished second in the all-around and won the clubs final.

+The next year, Demierre competed at the 2026 European Championships in May, where she had a goal of placing in the top 30; she did so by finishing 26th.
+In June, she again won silver in the all-around Swiss National Championships, and she also took silver in all four apparatus finals.